ece362-purdue/f2022-public-labs/lab-10/lab_10.md

 The display should say "ECE 362", though it will iterate through each display element very slowly.
 Make sure that each digit displays correctly.
 Then reduce the number of nanoseconds that small_delay waits until the display is smooth.

+If your display is not working, check:
+- Make sure that each pin is set to output mode on the debugger (0x01 per each pin)
+- Make sure that you're using the correct ODR (or BSRR) pins.
+You can check this by stepping through each line in your code with the debugger and seeing what pins change on the ODR.
+- Set up your AD2 in a similar fashion as the next task.
+Do not use the value trigger, instead clock on the box to the right of DIO 1 to initialize a simple trigger.
+Zoom in/out until you can see the individual codes being sent out on each line.
+Is the NSS pin being deasserted when data is being sent, and reasserted after the frame completes?
+Is the SCK pin sending out a clock signal properly?
+Is the MOSI line outputting the expected data frames?
+If any of these are not true, then chances are the ODR is not being set correctly.
+There is a slight chance that your for loop is not passing the correct data, in which case you will need to step into the function with the debugger and look at the variable tab to find what variables are being passed in.

 #### 4.1.6 Demonstrate Bit Banging

 Comment out the `nano_wait()` call and use your AD2 to capture a trace of the SPI protocol.
 To do so,